ahogue1/RoR-coding-challenge/README.md

 * Slim - it was weird at first and sometimes I needed to just do good ol' un-slim HTML, but by the end of the project I liked not having closing tags and ends everywhere

-* Leveled Up Seeds : like I said, this was my favorite aspect.
+* Leveled Up Seeds - like I said, this was my favorite aspect.
 I've never made seeds that kind of mimic human behavior and unpredictability and I liked it

+* ActiveController Concerns - Documentation was a little confusing at first, but I liked the clean look of the controller that resulted.